 During your appointment, you may also receive a ‘to do list’ including a list of documentation you need to collect for us and other enquiries or steps you may need to take.
 You should walk away from the appointment with a general advice and understanding of your entitlements, and any interim matters that may need attention.

-Book your FREE initial consultation with Vanessa and determine what’s involved.
+Book a consultation with Vanessa and determine what’s involved.

 Some helpful resources for this stage: